On This Page

 Once accommodation needs have been identified, the employer should choose effective accommodation options.
 Often employees with disabilities are a good resource for accommodation ideas.
 In addition, employers should contact local fire, police, and HazMat departments to determine what services they can offer.
 Finally, employers can contact other resources such as JAN.
 JAN can provide specific accommodation ideas on a case by case basis.
 The following is an overview of frequently suggested accommodation ideas for emergency evacuation.

 - Employers should have emergency alarms and signs showing the emergency exit routes.
 These alarms and signs should be accessible and maintained in proper working order.

 - Employers may want to implement a "buddy system" for all employees.
 A buddy system involves employees working in teams so they can locate and assist each other in emergencies.

-- Employers may want to designate areas of rescue assistance.
-Section 4.3.11 of the Americans with Disabilities Act Accessibility Guidelines (ADAAG) specifically addresses areas of rescue assistance.
+- Employers may want to designate areas of refuge.
+Chapter 4: Accessible Routes specifically addresses areas of rescue assistance.
 If these areas do not have escape routes, they should have 1) an operating phone, cell-phone, TTY, and two-way radio so that emergency services can be contacted; 2) a closing door; 3) supplies that enable individuals to block smoke from entering the room from under the door; 4) a window and something to write with (lipstick, marker) or a "help" sign to alert rescuers that people are in this location; and respirator masks.

 - To evacuate individuals with motor impairments, employers can purchase evacuation devices.
 These devices help move people with motor impairments down the stairs or across rough terrain.
 If evacuation devices are used, personnel should be trained to operate and maintain them.